 b.
 RG19 is the standard range for Claymore training.
-Use of claymores outside of RG 19 is non-standard and requires a c.
+Use of claymores outside of RG 19 is non-standard and requires an NSTR, IAW Para.
+2-17.

+c.
 All personnel will be accounted for and positioned behind the existing berms.